 If you know me well, you’ll know that when in company, I cannot allow a silence to develop for too long before saying something to move the conversation along.

-On Saturday afternoon, while chatting with the group that had chosen to rest at the St Juan Baptista church in Grañón, Carmen, the local woman who had been sweetly playing the guitar as I stumbled in deduced this trait of mine within about ten minutes.
+On Saturday afternoon, while chatting with the group that had chosen to rest at the St Juan Baptista church in Grañón, Carmen, the local woman who had been sweetly playing the guitar as I stumbled in, had deduced this trait within about ten minutes.

-Of course, I could have said that walking 15 or so miles a day had already offered me a lot of these periods of silence – but the point was so well made that I chose to remain silent on it.
+Of course, I could have said that walking 15 or so miles a day had already offered me plenty of these periods of silence – but the point was so well made that I chose to remain silent on it.